 What are the limits of strength determinations for ceramic materials?

 We test the strength of ceramic materials up to a maximum force of 50 kN.
 Therefore, a specimen geometry that allows the testing of your material is necessary.

 Working according to standards allows a reproducibility and a good comparability of the test results.
 For this reason, the exchange with you is very important to us in order to be able to perform the appropriate test for your material.

-We would be pleased to contact you to discuss the possibilities of testing the strength of your ceramic.
+We would be pleased to discuss with you the options for testing the strength of your ceramic.

 Further test methods for the strength of ceramics

-In addition to the classical test methods for bending strength, we at WZR ceramic solutions GmbH offer further tests to precisely characterize the strength of your material.
+In addition to the classical test methods for flexural strength, we at WZR ceramic solutions GmbH offer further tests to precisely characterize the strength of your material.
 Further test methods are:

 For more information, click here.